 Join our course on Fiscal Decentralisation and Local Finance!

 Are you interested in the principles of financial accountability and transparency, and in exchanging examples of inclusive and participatory budgeting?
-Keep an eye out for our Fiscal Decentralisation and Local Finance Course.
+Join our upcoming Fiscal Decentralisation and Local Finance Course.